-The group has a policy to hedge external foreign exchange risks on balances and material transactions denominated in currencies other than US Dollars, the group's reporting currency.
-As a significant portion of the group's cash flow is denominated in Russian Rouble, Euro and other local currencies (i.e. the Czech Crown, the Polish Zloty, the Hungarian Forint, etc), the group raises debt in such currencies in order to hedge against foreign exchange risk.
+The group uses short-term derivative financial instruments to minimise the risk on balances and material transactions denominated in currencies other than US Dollars, the group's reporting currency.
+As a significant portion of the group's cash flow is denominated in Russian Rouble, Euro and other local currencies (i.e. the Czech Crown, the Polish Zloty, the Hungarian Forint, etc.), the group raises debt in such currencies in order to hedge against foreign exchange risk.